-The chosen instance has a true label of $y = -1$, indicating no risk.
+The chosen instance has a true label of $y = -1$ , indicating no risk.
 Both models identified features X12 and X24 as the most influential.

-Specifically, X12 contributes to the model's prediction of $y = -1$, while X24 influences the prediction in the opposite direction.
+Specifically, $X{12}$ contributes to the model's prediction of $y = -1$ , as indicated by its negative weight (shown in red), whereas $X{24}$ supports the prediction of the opposite class with a positive weight (shown in green).
 For Gradient Boosting, the impact of features decreases noticeably from top to bottom, highlighting the model's tendency to focus on the most important features.
 In contrast, Random Forest distributes influence more evenly across features, reflecting its nature of aggregating predictions from multiple independent decision trees.